 Remember swimming pools depend on adequate water circulation to filter out contaminates and prevent organics like algae from getting a foothold in the water.
 It’s always easier and less expensive chemical-wise to keep your water balanced with a once a week regimen and by using test strips to monitor your pools sanitizer and balancers than fixing a green pool or damaged equipment later !

 The Next Blog: Gib San 7-in-1 Test Strips – A better Choice for your pool!

-Have some stories to share about your pool opening experiences ?
-Email me at email@example.com and I will put it in another blog post for all to benefit from!
+Have some stories to share about your pool closing experiences?
+Email me at email@example.com and I will put in another blog post for all to benefit from!

 Do you have a question or comment about this blog or about the experience of buying a hot tub?

 From start to finish, Gib-San has been an absolute pleasure to work with.
 Every step of the way was handled professionally and punctual.
 Our end result was even more amazing than we had imagined and we would recommend them to anyone looking for a detail-oriented and friendly company!